emmalcg/j-carl-frontend/README.md

 -have the gmail
 -create login for strapi

--look into google sheet at src of truth
+-look into google sheet as src of truth